zhang-ning/RiverJS/README.md

 #RiverJS

+###Description
-###RiverJS is a simple framework fello part of CMD standard and contains a extendable two-way binding template-enginee.
+RiverJS is a simple framework fello part of CMD standard and contains a extendable two-way binding template-enginee.

 ###Tutorials
 [RiverJS](besideriver.com/RiverJS)